puppetlabs/education-builds/classroom_in_a_box/README.md

 1. Copy the grub.cfg to the USB drive:
     `cp EFI/BOOT/grub.cfg /Volumes/CIAB/EFI/BOOT/grub.cfg`

 1. Eject the flash drive, insert it into the NUC, and power on the NUC.
-If prompted, press `F10` to display the boot menu and select the flash drive as the boot device.
-From here, the installation should continue unattended, and after 60-90 minutes, the NUC should be configured as a "Classroom in a Box" machine.
+When prompted, press `F10` to display the boot menu and select the flash drive as the boot device.
+   Make sure to select the `UEFI: USB` option and not the `USB` option; the second will cause an issue where on reboot it restarts the installation process.

+1. The installation process will take approximately 60-90 minutes.
+At the end, it may boot to a screen that looks like an error with one of the controllers.
+This is not an error.
+It is actually looking for you to accept the user agreement.
+Press `2` to accept the agreement then `c` to continue as many times as necessary.

 1. At the end of the installation process, the NUC will reboot and display a login screen that includes the root password.
 You may also log in with the default username `training` and the default password `training`.